jirimotyl/edss/README.md

 R Package EDSScalculator that calculates total EDSS score from functional subsystem subscores

 Expanded Disability Status Scale (EDSS) is the most common scoring system to evaluate the clinical neurological status of patients with Multiple Sclerosis (MS).
 This package is intended for calculation of the total EDSS score from functional subsystem scores.
 Calculations are based on the Neurostatus adaptation of the scoring system (Kappos et al.): https://www.neurostatus.net/scoring/index.php

-The functioning of the calculator was validated on a large dataset of almost 11000 EDSS observations.
+The functioning of the calculator was validated on a large dataset of almost 11000 unique real-life EDSS observations.
+Conditions that do not follow rigorous Neurostatus criteria but appear in the real-life data were incorporated.

 <h2>Install</h2>
 You can install the package by using devtools library.
 Simply run this code: